Local dance studios follow COVID-19 protocols in order to perform

 Most, if not all, students and dancers don’t mind to follow the safety measures at the moment because they are willing to do anything to keep dancing.

-Dalana Moore, owner of Encore, says they also deep clean all of the surfaces throughout the day.
+Dalana Moore, owner of Encore, said they also deep clean all of the surfaces throughout the day.

 “We have like special steamers.
 We steam all the dance bags as they put them down in class,” Moore said.